dunky11/voicesmith/README.md

 ### How to install

-1. Download the latest installer from the [releases](https://github.com/dunky11/voicesmith/releases) page
+1. Download the latest installer from the [releases page](https://github.com/dunky11/voicesmith/releases).
-2. Double click to run the installer
+2. Double click to run the installer.